-He is currently the chief executive officer of iCapital Holdings (SG) Pte Ltd, a corporate finance advisory services firm.
+He is currently the Chief Executive Officer of iCapital Holdings (SG) Pte Ltd, a corporate finance advisory services firm.
 Prior to iCapital, he was an Executive Director with ZACD Capital Pte Ltd, a fund management company focusing on real estate investments.
 He was the founding Managing Director of Carrington RHT Investments Pte.
 Ltd. in 2018 to 2019 and an Executive Director of Accion Capital Management Pte Ltd from 2010 to 2017, focusing on private equity investment opportunities.
 In that role, he originated and structured the investments and plan for exit of investments.

-Prior to this, he was with various financial institutions where he provided corporate finance services such as IPO, M&A, and independent financial advisory work.
+Prior to this, he was with various financial institutions including OCBC Bank and as part of the corporate finance team in Hong Leong Finance Limited where he provided corporate finance services such as IPO, M&A, secondary fund raisings and independent financial advisory work.